 Several years in parish ministry in Maryland followed, along with responsibility for training Redemptorist students.
 During the Civil War Fr.
 Seelos went to Washington, D.C., and appealed to President Lincoln that those students not be drafted for military service, although eventually some were.

 For several years, he preached in English and in German throughout the Midwest and in the Mid-Atlantic states.
 Assigned to St. Mary of the Assumption Church community in New Orleans, Fr.
 Seelos served his Redemptorist confreres and parishioners with great zeal.
 In 1867, he died of yellow fever, having contracted that disease while visiting the sick.
 He was beatified in 2000.
-The Liturgical Feast of Blessed Francis Xavier Seelos is October 5.
+The liturgical feast of Blessed Francis Xavier Seelos is celebrated on October 5.

 Father Seelos worked in many different places but always with the same zeal: to help people know God’s love and compassion.
 He preached about the works of mercy and then engaged in them, even risking his own health.